-Life Learning with Asperger’s: How Unschooling
+Life Learning with Asperger’s

 But what does work?
-As I write, my seven-year-old son, Micah, is making train engine sounds in the hallway on a Saturday morning.
+As I write, son is making train engine sounds in the hallway on a Saturday morning.
 It is 10:30, and he has been up since 5:00, learning in his own way.
 (I got to sleep in.)
-He has poured over a model train catalogue and watched garden model trains on You Tube.
+He has poured over a model train catalogue and watched garden model trains on YouTube.
 My husband has read to him from an encyclopedia of exotic plants, and he is looking forward to going to a new plant store called Bamboo Garden two cities away this afternoon.
 He has drawn pictures of both trains and exotic plants.

 Like many kids with Asperger’s, Micah’s mind thirsts for details, and he visualizes them all.
 But is this good for him?
-Doesn’t a child who gets wrapped up in minutiae need to have his worldview broadened?
+Doesn’t a child who gets wrapped up in minutiae need to have their worldview broadened?
 That’s what I have asked sometimes, as someone who has never found God in the details.

 It turns out that the tiny blocks of information that Micah loves eventually build a path to the wider world.
 For example, every time we read about trains, he learns geography, because trains go places.
-Every time we read about plants, he must travel in his mind to the places they come from.
+Every time we read about plants, he travels in his mind to the places they come from.
 So, he has learned to love our maps and globe.
 He knows all the continents, and explores all the interesting places along the equator.
 He asks about clusters of tiny islands and what is the quickest way to Japan, which you can see more clearly on a globe than on a map.
 Just yesterday, we discovered a symbol for shipping routes in the Pacific on our globe, and discussed the fruits that grow in Hawaii.
 Micah’s visual memory means that he sounds well-traveled and savvy when he speaks about the world, even though the only place he has traveled to is the beach.
 By following his passions, he has discovered the delights of variety and difference in places and even cultures.

 |I believe following Micah’s passions is the key to overcoming his fears.
 The bigger his loves, the more fears he will conquer to get to what he loves.
 Sitting in a school room for six hours feeling forced to learn things he has no interest in could never do that for him.|